|Program Description and Goals||Doctor of Philosophy in Biomedical Informatics Admission Process||Requirements for International Applicants|

 All interviewed applicants will be presented and discussed at a Faculty Governance Organization meeting.
 An admission recommendation by the FGO will be made to the Associate Dean for Academic Affairs.

 Transfer credit for courses taken at other universities or institutions, submitted to meet part of the degree requirements, may be awarded following review and written approval by the student’s faculty academic advisor and the Associate Dean for Academic Affairs.
 The maximum number of transferable credit hours for the doctoral program is 36 semester credit hours.
+Courses for which grades of less than “B” were achieved will not be accepted for equivalency.

 Credit for courses taken at other universities or institutions that are offered at SBMI is granted only through Petition for Equivalency Credit.
 Credit for support courses taken at other universities or institutions is approved by the students’ advising committee.
 Contact the Office of Academic Affairs for more information.